Windivs-Devs/windivs/base/applications/calc/readme.txt

 ==============
 it's a very short readme file, I know.
 Unfortunately, I'm not very good at writing user's manuals.
-Although ReactOS Calc is pretty simple and I still think you should be able to understand the basic operations yourself, a good manual would be a nice presentation for new users.
+Although Windivs Calc is pretty simple and I still think you should be able to understand the basic operations yourself, a good manual would be a nice presentation for new users.
 Then, the next step is the translation into other languages.
 If you would like to help in some way on these tasks, you are welcome.